March 04, 2021

 Insurance companies tend to pay taxes differently than other businesses.
 They’re only taxed on their investment earnings.
 As a result, in a captive insurance company, many captive insurance company owners can choose long-term investments.
 They buy and hold long-term financial instruments to get the most out of the investment return while minimizing the investment income to the captive insurance company.

 Another popular reason we heard from captive insurance company owners is they provide significantly greater control over their insurance policies.
-Traditional market insurance policies are written primarily by the Insurance Service Office (ISO), and they don’t differ from provider to provider.
+Traditional market insurance policies are written primarily by the Insurance Service Office (ISO) and don’t differ from provider to provider.
 The ISO is funded almost exclusively by traditional carriers.
-The result of this is the policies purchased by businesses in the traditional market are written to favor the carriers NOT the businesses that purchase them.
-On the other hand, going with a captive insurance company allows organizations to provide themselves with insurance coverage for the exact risks that they are facing.
-Instead of having to comply with the different coverage options that traditional insurance providers offer, they can write the exact coverage they need to cover the risk of their unique business and risk.
+The result is that the policies purchased by businesses in the traditional market are written to favor the carriers, NOT the businesses that purchase them.
+On the other hand, going with a captive insurance company allows organizations to provide insurance coverage for the exact risks they face.
+Instead of complying with traditional insurance providers' different coverage options, they can write the same coverage they need to cover the risk of their unique business and risk.

 Access To Reinsurance

-The fourth most common reason when surveyed on why they chose to set up a captive insurance company was it gives them access to reinsurance.
+When surveyed about why they chose to set up a captive insurance company, the fourth most common reason was that it gives them access to reinsurance.
 Reinsurance is essentially ‘insurance for insurance companies’.
 It allows captive insurance companies to decide how much risk they will take and how much they choose to offload to other insurance companies worldwide.

 Buy Down Retentions

-Another advantage that clients have after forming a captive insurance company is that it allows them to buy down their retentions.
-While the organization might already be taking a million dollars per claim, certain situations might want to divide the risk.
-That’s where the captive insurance companies come into the equation.
-The business can keep a certain portion of the liability on the corporate books and offload the remainder of the risk to the captive insurance company.
+Another advantage clients have after forming a captive insurance company is that it allows them to buy down their retentions.
+While the organization might already take a million dollars per claim, certain situations might want to divide the risk.
+That’s where captive insurance companies come into the equation.
+The business can keep a portion of the liability on the corporate books and offload the remainder of the risk to the captive insurance company.

 Centralize Insurance In One Place

-Lastly, one of the major reasons why clients choose to form a captive insurance company is that it allows them to place all their risks in one position.
-Instead of having many different brokers and insurance carriers, they can issue insurance from the captive insurance company and purchase reinsurance to control the liability of the captive insurance company.
+Lastly, clients choose to form a captive insurance company because it allows them to manage all their risks in one place.
+Instead of having many different brokers and insurance carriers, they can issue insurance from the captive insurance company and purchase reinsurance to control the company's liability.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.